dhis2/training-docs/content/android/lg_analytics.md

 #### STOP - End Exercise 4

 ## Exercise 5 - Assign a DataSet visualization

+***This exercise must be performed in groups.
+You can use the ADMIN account for the system to perform these exercises***

+Username : android.admin

+Password : District1#

 In this exercise you will assign an existing visualization to the DataSet analytics. **Important:** this exercise must be done once per instance, which means all of you in the same table must cooperate and do the exercise together only once.